Is Buying Farmland To Rent To Farmers A Good Investment?

 Other Items That Affect Rate Of Return

-- Will the land appreciate in value over time?
+- Will the land appreciate over time?

 - Will the cash rent per acre appreciate over time?

 These are two questions that will directly affect the long term rate of return.
 If the land appreciates, this creates another source of return.
-And if the land appreciates, this usually means that the cash rent will increase as well.
+And if the property appreciates, this usually means that the cash rent will increase as well.
 However, when making projections, it's always best to keep conservative estimates.